A Boy's Will

 A Boy's Will is a poetry collection by Robert Frost, and is the poet's first commercially published book of poems.
 The book was first published in 1913 by David Nutt in London, with a dedication to Frost's wife, Elinor.
-Its first American edition would come two years later, in 1915, through Henry Holt and Company.
+Its first American edition came two years later, in 1915, through Henry Holt and Company.

 Like much of Frost's work, the poems in A Boy's Will thematically associate with rural life, nature, philosophy, and individuality, while also alluding to earlier poets including Emily Dickinson, Thomas Hardy, William Shakespeare, and William Wordsworth.
 Despite the first section of poems having a theme of retreating from society, then, Frost does not retreat from his literary precursors and, instead, tries to find his place among them.

 Background

 Frost admitted that much of the book is autobiographical.
 As the proof sheets were printed in January 1913, he wrote that the poems were "pretty near being the story of five years" of his life.
 Specifically, Frost noted that the first poem of the book, "Into My Own", expresses how he turned away from people, and "Tuft of Flowers" shows how he "came back to them."
 In fact, some of the poems were written as early as two decades before.
 Frost was apparently pleased with the book and wrote to a friend shortly after its publication, "I expect to do something to the present state of literature in America."

 The title of the book comes from the repeated lines in the poem "My Lost Youth" by Henry Wadsworth Longfellow:

 The line is, in turn, a quote from Olaus Sirma in Lapponia (1675).
 Frost likely chose the title as a reflection of his own wayward early life.